- Common Yorkshire Diseases – Causes, Symptoms and Treatment

 6.1 Mitral valve disease

-This disease affects the heart valves and causes blood to flow backwards in the heart.
+This disease affects the heart valves and leads to a backflow of blood into the heart.

 Symptoms: